jdmh96/vgwiki/terms-used-in-game.md

 Most valuable player

+# N1

-N1 - Nice one.
+Nice one.

+# Nerf

-Nerf – To weaken a certain a characteristic of the game, usually a champion, in order to balance the game.
-E.g. making Annie’s bear deal less damage.
-Nerfs are usually done every two weeks with the regular patch.
+To weaken a certain a characteristic of the game, usually a hero, in order to balance the game.
+Nerf's are seen when game updates are processed.

+# Noob/Newb/Newbie/Nub/Nab

-Noob/Newb/Newbie/Nub/Nab - Originally termed to be a beginner.
+Originally termed to be a beginner.
 But is now used more often to refer to someone who is a bad player.

+# NP

-Np - No problem
+No problem

+# Nuke

-Nuke – Dealing a large amount of damage in a short time, also called burst.
+Dealing a large amount of damage in a short time, also called burst.
 Sometimes people also use nuke to refer to dealing a large amount of area damage.

 Nuke comes from nuclear bomb, which deals a large amount of damage over a large area in a short time.

+# Nuker

-Nuker – Someone who is capable of nuking.
+Someone who is capable of nuking.

+# OMG

-OMG - Oh my God.
+Oh my God.

+# OMW

-OMW - On my way.
+On my way.

 OOM – Out of mana.